unalignedcoder/auto-theme/README.md

 In fact, in addition to switching light and dark themes, `.theme` files allow to set different wallpaper slideshows for each theme, while including other changes such as cursors, sounds, and more, all without forcing or tricking the system into unusual behavior.

-All it takes are `.theme` files that the user has created, or that can be found ready-made in the system.
+All it takes are `.theme` files that the user has created (very easily, see below), or that can be found ready-made in the system.

 ## Installation
 1) Create custom **Light** and **Dark** themes as preferred.
-To do so, simply modify settings in the _Personalize_ window (including for example a wallpaper slideshow) and then save it as custom theme.
+To do so, simply modify settings in the _Personalize_ window (including colors or, for example, a wallpaper slideshow) and then save the theme.

 	![image](https://github.com/user-attachments/assets/4aeb4d7d-35c4-4712-8fc4-2d183a5fb3f1)

-Alternatively, use any `.theme` file found by defualt in the system, or downloaded online.
+Alternatively, use any `.theme` file found in the system, or downloaded online.
 Notice that `.theme` files can always be directly modified in a simple text editor.

 2) Open the file `Config.ps1` and modify the following variables as preferred: